sinefunc/remote/README.md

 Authors
 -------

-Sinatra-minify is authored and maintained by Rico Sta.
+Remote is authored and maintained by Rico Sta.
 Cruz of Sinefunc, Inc.
 See more of our work on [www.sinefunc.com](http://www.sinefunc.com)!

 Copyright